Thurgo/museumApp/README.md

 - There will be seperate pages that will sort things based upon their era.

-- Edit, Delete functions for ADMIN users(maybe if its not too hard for me but i will stive for this)
+- Edit, Delete functions for ADMIN users(maybe if its not too hard for me but i will strive for this)

 - Show function for each entry, with additional info on it, probably just that latin stuff because im lazy